Mmm, hot biscuits (photo © Robyn Mac | Fotolia).

 If you like yogurt or kefir, buttermilk has similar flavors.
 If you don’t like yogurt, you have friends who might appreciate the buttermilk.

 In our recent article on other things to do with your ice cube tray, we suggested freezing buttermilk.

 Buttermilk can also be substituted for whole milk or skim milk in many recipes, from baked goods, frozen desserts, and puddings to sauces and soups.

 The acidic properties of buttermilk make it a tenderizing and flavorful marinade.
 Hunters soak fresh venison in buttermilk overnight to reduce the gamy taste.

-Also use it to adhere the breading for fish, meat and poultry.
+Also use it to adhere to the breading for fish, meat, and poultry.